bitfehler/xs3p/README.md

    be set, though, so you could serve them locally if offline viewing is a requirement.
- * While I even added some features (e.g. linking to the `source` attribute of the `<documentation>` element, if present), some feature that have previously may have gone missing.
+ * While I even added some features (e.g. linking to the `source` attribute of the `<documentation>` element, if present), some features that have previously worked may have gone missing.
 Quite some refactoring was involved and it is quite hard to test some of the more esoteric features of XSD.
  * There are some minor display issues, but as far as I can tell none of them impact the usability.